andrew/ultimate-awesome/README.md

 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
 Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
 Perfect for web developers and desig.
 - [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - [Cybersecurity Free Resources] This repository collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
 This repository houses an extensive collection of free resources and interactive online environments.
 Essential for anyone looking to enha.
-- [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - [Data Analysis Free Resources] This repository collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
+- [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
 This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
-- [free-database-resources](https://github.com/getvmio/free-database-resources) - [Database Free Resources] This repository collects 38 of free resources for Database. 🗃️ Dive into the world of data management with our Database Explorer repository!
-Offering a curated collection of free courses and resources, along with an interactive online playground, this is your compass for.
+From .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-data-structures-resources](https://github.com/getvmio/free-data-structures-resources) - Data Structures Free Resources | This repo collects 61 of free resources for Data Structures. 🏗️ Build the foundations of efficient programming with our Data Structures Depot repository!
 Offering a wealth of free resources and hands-on learning opportunities, this is your construction site for ma.
 - [free-deep-learning-resources](https://github.com/getvmio/free-deep-learning-resources) - [Deep Learning Free Resources] This repository collects 76 of free resources for Deep Learning. 🧠 Plumb the depths of AI with our Deep Learning Nexus repository!
 Explore a comprehensive collection of free resources on neural networks and deep learning architectures.
 With our online Playground, im.